Tredoux555/ssp/MIGRATION_REQUIRED.md

 After running both migrations, you can verify they were created successfully:

+### Option 1: Using SQL Query (Recommended)
+1. Go to Supabase Dashboard → SQL Editor
+2. Run the verification script: `scripts/verify-migrations.sql`
+3. Both queries should return 1 row each
+4. If either returns 0 rows, that migration still needs to be run

+### Option 2: Using Dashboard
 1. Go to Supabase Dashboard → Authentication → Policies
 2. Find the `alert_responses` table
 3. You should see a policy named "Alert creators can view responses for their alerts"